-While costs have always been an important driver of supply chain management strategies, the negative energy and environmental footprint of many supply chains has been a strong incentive to improve what is known as green supply chain management.
-Since logistics are related to all the activities involved in making goods available to the final consumers, including all the stages related to procurement and distribution, the green applications of logistics are numerous and covering two main dimensions; materials management and physical distribution.
+While costs have always been an essential driver of supply chain management strategies, the negative energy and environmental footprint of many supply chains has been a strong incentive to improve what is known as green supply chain management.
+Since logistics are related to all the activities involved in making goods available to the final consumers, including all the stages associated with procurement and distribution, the green applications of logistics are numerous and cover two main dimensions; materials management and physical distribution.

 Materials management focuses on developing products with a lower environmental footprint, including manufacturing, sourcing, re-use, and recycling.
 The main possible strategies include: